 There are a few obvious homes for £10,000: a new car or a luxury holiday.
 However it should give you pause for thought, £10,000 is money that can, to a small extent, change your life.

 Specifically, it can buy you protection in the event that you get ill, are made redundant or simply decide you hate your job and need a change; it can get you started on long-term investment; or it can be used to create an income that can give you a little extra each month or pay for much-needed repairs.
 Of course, you could blow it on a holiday, but it may be worth considering whether you could learn a few useful skills while you’re there.

 Here are some smart ways you might consider spending £10,000.

 Most financial advisers say that people need at least three, and preferably six, months’ worth of expenses in cash to see them through in the event of a rainy day.
 This gives them the flexibility to find a new job, retrain or just have a little breathing space if their career is disrupted.
 The pandemic has shown how important it is to have a plan B.

 Unfortunately, as this needs to be in cash, there isn’t very much you can do with it.
 The rates on savings accounts are, universally, unexciting and you will struggle to find anything higher than 2%.
-Your aim, as far as possible, is to find an account that helps you stay ahead of inflation (currently running at 0.5%).
-This stops the real value of your capital falling over time.
+Your aim, as far as possible, is to find an account that helps you stay ahead of inflation.
+This stops the real value of your capital from falling over time.